Treasure (band)

-Treasure (트레저; トレジャー; stylized in all caps) is a South Korean boy band formed in 2019 by YG Entertainment through YG Treasure Box (2018–2019); and consists of 10 members: Choi Hyun-suk, Jihoon, Yoshi, Junkyu, Yoon Jae-hyuk, Asahi, Doyoung, Haruto, Park Jeong-woo, and So Jung-hwan.
-Its former members, Mashiho and Bang Ye-dam, departed from the group in November 2022.
-Treasure debuted with the single album The First Step: Chapter One (2020)—the first in a tetralogy of albums which collectively sold over one million copies in five months.
+Treasure (トレジャー; stylized in all caps) is a South Korean boy band formed by YG Entertainment in 2019.
+The group consists of ten members: Choi Hyun-suk, Jihoon, Yoshi, Junkyu, Yoon Jae-hyuk, Asahi, Doyoung, Haruto, Park Jeong-woo, and So Jung-hwan.
+Treasure was originally composed of 12 members; Mashiho and Bang Ye-dam departed from the group in November 2022.
+The group debuted in 2020 with the single album The First Step: Chapter One, beginning a four-part The First Step series that also includes Chapter Two, Chapter Three, and the full-length compilation The First Step: Treasure Effect (2021).
+The series collectively sold over one million copies within just five months, marking one of the fastest-selling debut projects in K-pop.

 History

 2017–2019: Formation and pre-debut activities

-Following the establishment of YG Entertainment's representative boy bands Big Bang (2006), Winner (2014), and iKon (2015), speculations regarding their next creation circulated as early as 2017.
-K-pop Star 2 (2012–2013) runner-up, Bang Ye-dam, was prominently featured in reports as a member of the nascent ensemble—heralded as the label's youngest male act, comprising trainees aged 15–17 with an average of four to five years of training.
-Potential aspirants had also appeared in Stray Kids (2017), namely Bang and K-pop Stars (2011–2012) Choi Rae-sung.
-In lieu of an immediate debut, a reality program was produced to facilitate their formation.
-It documented their creation through YG Treasure Box (2018–2019), revealing twenty-nine trainees who were gradually eliminated.
-It concluded with the selection of Haruto, Bang Ye-dam, So Jung-hwan, Junkyu, Park Jeong-woo, Yoon Jae-hyuk, and Choi Hyun-suk; collectively named Treasure.
-A secondary lineup was later introduced: Ha Yoon-bin, Mashiho, Doyoung, Yoshi, Jihoon, and Asahi, under Magnum.
-The two were collectively to be called Treasure 13; however, Ha's departure to become a soloist led to the amalgamation of Treasure and Magnum into a single definitive group, as the former.
+Following the establishment of YG Entertainment's representative boy bands Big Bang (2006), Winner (2014), and iKon (2015), speculations regarding their next group circulated in 2017.
+Early reports identified K-pop Star 2 (2012–2013) runner-up, Bang Ye-dam, as a core trainee, with reports citing the prospective line-up as the label's youngest male act, comprising trainees aged 15–17 with an average of four to five years of training.
+Additional trainees associated with the nascent project appeared on Stray Kids (2017), including Bang and K-pop Stars (2011–2012) Choi Rae-sung.

+The band's formation was determined through the reality program YG Treasure Box (2018–2019), featuring twenty-nine trainees.
+The final seven: Haruto, Bang Ye‑dam, So Jung‑hwan, Junkyu, Park Jeong‑woo, Yoon Jae‑hyuk, and Choi Hyun-suk, were introduced as Treasure.
+A second unit, Magnum, consisting of Ha Yoon‑bin, Mashiho, Doyoung, Yoshi, Jihoon, and Asahi, was later disclosed.
+Both teams were to promote collectively as Treasure 13.
+Following Ha's departure, they were reorganized, and the two units were consolidated under the single name Treasure.

-In the band, several members attained stints in entertainment; with Junkyu as a child model, Bang Ye-dam recording for animated shows, and So Jung-hwan briefly starring as a child actor and participating in the Taekwondo demonstration team K-Tigers, earning accolades with them.
-Mashiho starred in Akdong Musician's Spring of Winter (2016), while Choi Hyun-suk and Junkyu competed on Mix Nine (2017–2018).
-Bang became the first of the twelve to be scouted in June 2013 after the singing contest.
-Mashiho was accepted later that year as the second recruit through an audition held in Japan.
-Junkyu, Choi and Doyoung, and Jihoon, joined through private auditions facilitated by their respective academies in 2014, 2015, and 2016, respectively.
-So, the youngest member, was cast less than a year before the broadcast of YG Treasure Box.
-Yoon Jae-hyuk, the only member to be street cast, joined the label a few months ahead of the show's premiere, as well as Asahi.
+Several members had prior stints in entertainment; Junkyu worked as a child model, Bang Ye-dam recording for animated programs, and So Jung-hwan briefly starred as a child actor and performed with the Taekwondo demonstration team K-Tigers.
+Mashiho featured in Akdong Musician's Spring of Winter (2016), while Choi Hyun-suk and Junkyu competed in Mix Nine (2017–2018).
+Bang was the earliest recruit among the final lineup, joining YG Entertainment in June 2013.
+Mashiho entered later that year through a Japanese audition.
+Junkyu, Choi, Doyoung, and Jihoon joined through academy‑facilitated private auditions between 2014 and 2016.
+So was cast shortly before the broadcast of YG Treasure Box.
+Yoon, the only member street‑cast, entered the agency a few months prior to the show's premiere, as did Asahi.